 - Comparing quarterly revenues by location

 As you can see, judgment is required.
-Moreover, you need to develop expectations prior to computing the numbers.
-AR-C 90 states "Develop an expectation of recorded amounts or ratios that is precise enough to provide the accountant with limited assurance that a misstatement will be identified."
+Moreover, you need to develop expectations before computing the numbers.
+AR-C 90 says that the expectations should enable you to identify material misstatements.
+So the expectations have to be precise enough to yield that result.

 Here are the five steps I use:

 - Compute the numbers